NBA Rumors: Jimmy Butler, Ben Simmons React To Sixers’ Game 1 Loss Against Nets

 — Keith Pompey (@PompeyOnSixers) April 14, 2019

-Jimmy Butler has succeeded to activate playoff mode after dropping 36 points, nine rebounds, two steals, and two blocks, but some of his co-starters were huge disappointments in Game 1.
+Jimmy Butler has activated his playoff mode after dropping 36 points, nine rebounds, two steals, and two blocks, but some of his teammates were huge disappointments in Game 1.
 Ben Simmons, J.J.
 Redick, and Tobias Harris only combined for 18 points on 8-for-23 shooting from the field on Saturday night.
-With Joel Embiid remains questionable in Game 2 with lingering tendinitis in his left knee, Sixers Head Coach Brett Brown is expecting a better performance from Simmons, Redick, and Harris.
+With Joel Embiid remaining questionable in Game 2 with lingering tendinitis in his left knee, Sixers head coach Brett Brown is expecting a better performance from Simmons, Redick, and Harris.

-Game 1 between the Nets and the Sixers have been filled with controversies.
-From Amir Johnson being caught using his cellphone during the game to the Sixers being booed by their own fans.
-Ben Simmons admitted that he’s frustrated with the way their fans reacted to their recent loss, but he doesn’t seem to be surprised at all.
+Game 1 between the Nets and the 76ers was filled with controversies.
+From Amir Johnson being caught using his cellphone during the game, to the Sixers being booed by their own fans, Ben Simmons admitted that he’s frustrated with the way their fans reacted to their recent loss, but he doesn’t seem to be surprised at all.

 “It’s Philly.
 That’s what’s going to happen,” Simmons said.
 “I mean, I love it.
 That’s how Philly is.
 If you can play or you can’t, they’re going to give you the s—, talk s—, it is what it is.
-If you’re not playing well, they’re going to let you know.
+If you’re not playing well, they’re going to let you know.”

-Game 2 of the first-round matchup between the Sixers and the Nets will be on Monday night at Wells Fargo Center Philadelphia.
+Game 2 of the first-round matchup between the 76ers and the Nets happens on Monday night at Wells Fargo Center in Philadelphia.